 3.)
 Not considering multiple comforters

-Along the lines of choosing the right warmth – if you can afford it, and if you have the space, consider buying multiple comforters.
+Along the lines of choosing the right warmth – if you can afford it, and if you have storage space, consider buying multiple comforters.

 If your summers are really hot, but your winters are really cold, you might be better off with a lightweight comforter for the spring/summer, and a warm or “heavyweight” comforter for the colder seasons.